 For new and returning students from the locations noted above who will reside on campus, a phased residence hall move-in will be conducted from January 19 to February 5.
 Ithaca College is asking that all students complete a self-quarantine for 14 days at home before traveling to Ithaca.
 In addition, we strongly recommend that you obtain a COVID-19 test before traveling to Ithaca.
 If you are positive, you should not travel until released from isolation.
 You will be tested again upon arrival, and will enter Ithaca College’s precautionary quarantine (either on campus or in an Ithaca College-provided hotel room) overnight or until you receive a negative test result.

-Non-Contiguous States, U.S. Territories, or CDC Level 2 or 3
+Non-Contiguous States, U.S. Territories, or CDC Level 2 or Higher

-Students from all other states, U.S. Territories, and CDC Level 2 or Level 3 countries must plan to quarantine for 14 days upon arrival in New York State to satisfy the Travel Advisory guidelines, or go through the test-out option.
+Students from all other states, U.S. Territories, and CDC Level 2 or higher countries must plan to quarantine for 10 days for asymptomatic individuals upon arrival in New York State to satisfy the Travel Advisory guidelines, or go through the test-out option.

-This new option allows students to “test out” of the 14-day requirement after arriving in New York.
+This new option allows students to “test out” of the 10-day requirement for asymptomatic individuals after arriving in New York.
 They can accomplish this by doing all of the following:

 - Completing a 3-day quarantine, measured from the time of arrival, within New York; and